Improving the health and wellbeing of residents of all ages is a key priority for us.

 With more people beginning to work from home and staying indoors, it can be really easy to feel closed off from the outside world.
 So, we’re asking everybody to become familiar with the five ways to wellbeing, which can help pass the time, boost your mental wellbeing and keep people connected.

-- Connect - with other people over the phone using FaceTime or other video chat apps
+- Connect - with other people over the phone using FaceTime or other video chat apps.
+Find out how you can connect with friends and family online

 - Be active - you don’t have to go to the gym!
 Take time to work out at home or even set aside an hour to clean the house